ColonelMDoge/PNCBot/README.md

 ## Current Functionalities:
 1. PNCBot Music Player: Able to play either Youtube music or Soundcloud music by providing a link.
    - The music player was made possible with devoxin's fork of the Lavaplayer API (https://github.com/devoxin/lavaplayer)
+2. PNCBot Citation Generator: Able to mass cite multiple sources using either APA 7, MLA 9, or CMS 17.
+   - The citation scraper was made possible with Bibify (https://bibify.org) and the Selenium API
 ## Future Functionalities:
-- Mass Citation Generator: Cite sources with ease without having to manually cite one by one!
 - ChatGPT Implementation: Allows the bot to access ChatGPT to perform tasks.